Executive Leadership Team Bios

 Mr. Brady received his Bachelor's degree from the University of Colorado.

-Matthew Chinn is the Head of Siemens Oil and Gas Market Development Board which includes responsibility for leading the Siemens Corporate Account Managers (CAM) organization.
-In December 2016, he also assumed responsibility for the Dresser-Rand business Strategic Relationship Management function.
-He is responsible for managing and facilitating strategic relationships across the broader Siemens enterprise.
+Matthew Chinn was appointed Executive Vice President of New Equipment Sales and Customer Operations for the Dresser-Rand Business in May 2017.
+In this role, he has worldwide responsibilities for new equipment solutions and customers operations.
+Mr. Chinn is also the Head of Siemens Oil and Gas Market Development Board which includes responsibility for leading the Siemens Corporate Account Managers (CAM) organization which is responsible for managing and facilitating strategic relationships across the broader Siemens enterprise.
 Mr. Chinn has been with Siemens since 2000 in a variety of leadership positions.
 His roles include Managing Director Energy Sector North West Europe, Vice President European Power Service Business, and Vice President Global Gas Turbine Service Business.

 Prior to joining Siemens, Mr. Chinn held positions with Westinghouse Power Plant Sales and Energy Service.